MicrosoftDocs/learn/learn-pr/azure/extend-resource-manager-template-deployment-scripts/includes/3-exercise-add-deployment-script.md

 ## Add a template output

-Now that you have a deployment script uploading a file into Azure blob storage, you may need to reference that file location in later automation (perhaps a test to validate the file is where you think it should be?).
+Now that you have a deployment script uploading a file into Azure blob storage, you may need to reference that file location in later automation (perhaps a test to validate the file is where you think it should be.)

 1. After the `resources` section of the ARM template, add an output that references the URI for file as reported by the deployment script.